 When in doubt call us at 916-461-6730.

 Yes, we do pick up HHW from apartments.
 Items should be placed near your apartment in a place where Folsom Hazmat staff can locate it.
 Please ensure that the location is safe for your apartment neighbors too.
+Online appointment scheduling for pick ups at apartments is not available at this time.
+You can schedule an appointment by calling us at 916-351-6730.

 No, there is no charge for pickups.
 A portion of your monthly garbage bill goes toward our program and services.